rubocode/frontier.nvim/doc/design/elements.md

 with just a definition of the palette.
-The creative aspect involves specifying the mapping between the chosen custom color palette and the editor color abstraction in the editor given by a flat list of properties named highlights.
+The creative aspect involves specifying the mapping between the chosen custom color palette and the editor color abstraction that need to be translated into the flat list of properties named highlights.

 So, what you really need to do is to map the palette to an intermediate abstraction that has achived an elegant one-to-one